Each season brings with it a crucial stage in the winemaking process.

 Spring Releases & Cellar Door

-September marks the release of the Grosset Spring release wines, as well as the opening of the cellar door.
+September marks the release of the Grosset Spring release wines.
 Grosset Wines’ cellar door opens on the Saturday of the first weekend of September each year and is open for Spring Wed-Sun, 10am-5pm.

 Vineyard activity continues in Spring and Summer

 The hand-tended vines shoot in Spring, which for Grosset means shoot thinning.
 Surplus shoots, or ‘water shoots’, are removed from the vines to avoid crowding of the fruit.
 During this time, the vines are trained to grow upwards, rather than out.
-This promotes air circulation below the vines and minimises the risk of disease.
+This promotes air circulation below the vines and minimises the risk of disease, allowing organic farming to be more effective.

 The fruit is inspected regularly to check the progress of fruit development.
 The best way to achieve this is to simply walk the vineyards.